avrilcoghlan/vibriowatch/docs/source/mlst.rst

 A second approach for figuring out whether your isolate belongs to the pandemic lineage (7PET lineage) or not, is to look at the
 PopPUNK cluster of your isolate.
 PopPUNK is a tool for classifying bacterial isolates into lineages.
-Under the MLST information on the report page for your isolate, you will see the PopPUNK information, which will something like this:
+Under the MLST information on the report page for your isolate, you will see the PopPUNK information, which will look something like this:

 .. image:: Picture107.png
   :width: 100